 This slender Asian woman underwent silicone breast augmentation with a 265 cc moderate profile breast implant.
 The smaller implant still has enough diameter to balance with the curve of her hips without being overly projecting.

 This patient had a 397 CC silicone gel breast implant.
 The fuller implant was used to help balance the upper half of the patient’s body with the lower.
 She has mild chest wall asymmetry.
 The chest wall tilts the right breast implant slightly toward the side.

 This patient had a 300 cc moderate profile implant.
 She has a bit of laxity of the breasts before and after breast augmentation.
 In my opinion, this can give a more natural look.
-The width of the breast implant gives balance with the hips.
+The width of the breast implant gives balance to the hips.
 The implant projection balances with the curve of the buttocks.